secretbosscode/nzbidx/RUNBOOK.md

 ## Missing database driver
-- **Symptoms:** startup logs show `ModuleNotFoundError: No module named 'psycopg'` or `psycopg_unavailable` and ingest falls back to SQLite.
+- **Symptoms:** startup logs show `ModuleNotFoundError: No module named 'psycopg'` or `psycopg_unavailable` and the application exits.
 - **Checks:** `pip show psycopg` or rebuild the service image.
 - **Actions:** install the driver with `pip install psycopg[binary]>=3.1` or rebuild the Docker image so it installs dependencies from `pyproject.toml`.